This is the fourth, and maybe the final version of my digital

 A piezoelectric buzzer can be used to give audible alerts.

-some phase.
-There is also an IR emitter LED which could be used to
+and/or wake-up alarm.
+There is also an IR emitter LED which is

 The schematics are pretty straight forward.
 The PIC16F1788